HTTPS when Logging Into Redmine?

 I do this with regularity for my PHP-based sites and was wondering how easy/difficult it would be to modify ruby to do the same.

-RE: HTTPS when Logging Into Redmine? - Added by Thomas Lecavelier almost 10 years ago
+RE: HTTPS when Logging Into Redmine? - Added by Thomas Lecavelier about 10 years ago

 Glad to see you here.